General

 We strongly encourage applicants to consider inclusive ways of working and ensuring access to all audiences.
 Funding can be used to cover any access costs that help remove barriers for participants involved in your activity.
 You can also use the funding to make your activity accessible to a wider audience.

-If you are applying under the Deaf and Disabled Stream, you can apply for an additional amount of up to $1,500 (Uncovering Talent) or $3,000 (Evolve and Export) on top of your general project costs to cover specific access expenses that will help you reduce barriers for Deaf and Disabled artists/industry workers involved in your project.
+If you are applying under the Deaf and Disabled Stream , you can apply for an additional amount of up to $1,500 (Uncovering Talent focus area) or $3,000 (Projects focus area) on top of your general project costs to cover specific access expenses that will help you reduce barriers for Deaf and Disabled artists/industry workers involved in your project.
 These additional access costs can only be allocated towards access initiatives and can’t be repurposed to cover general project costs.

 What is an example of an access cost?